CPWDA Central

 April 16, 1996 - Maine State Police - Age 34

-Trooper Griffith, 34 was killed on April 16,1996 after his cruiser was struck by an ice truck.
+Trooper Griffith, 34 was killed on April 16,1996 heading south on Route 1 when his cruiser was struck by a F.J.
+O'Hara Co ice truck.
 Trooper Griffith was making a U-turn on a two lane road in pursuit of a speeding vehicle and did not see the truck which struck his cruiser on the driver side door.
+The driver of the ice truuck, Donald Tabbott, 24, was carrying a full truck load of ice when he struck Trooper Griffith's cruiser.
 He was pronounced dead at the scene.
+Griffith apparently noticed a vehicle approaching him pull out and pass the Saab, which was operated by Peter Robison, 40.
+When Griffith braked his cruiser and U-turned to pursue that vehicle, the crash occurred.
+Witnesses didn't know the make or color of the other vehicle, but they believe a female was driving.
 Trooper Griffith was a canine officer whose dog was slightly injured in the accident.
+Griffith was a judo expert and had just returned to active duty April 1 after an knee injury sustained during a judo demonstration disabled him for several months.
 Trooper Griffith was with the Maine State Police for 10 years.
-Trooper Griffith was survived by his wife and four children.
+Approximately one thousand people attended his funeral.
+Trooper Griffith was cremated after the service.
+Trooper Griffith was survived by his wife, Kate Braestrup, who is a well noted author and four children.

 Officer Lee E. Barta